sirupsen/initcwnd/README.md

 # initcwnd

 This simple, hacky Ruby script will attempt to guess the initial congestion window and subsequent window sizes.
+It accompanies Napkin Math post 15.
 It has to be run as root, as it uses `tcpdump(1)` to monitor the connection.

 ```
 sudo gem install packetfu net-ping